martezr/puppet-in-4-hours/labs/03-configuring-puppet-server.md

 ## Overview

-This lab walks through configuring the Puppet server.
+In this lab you will walk through the process of creating a Puppet control repository and configuring dynamic Puppet environments using r10k.

 ## Exercises